ICSlingerland/Groningen-Deformation-lab/README.md

 # Groningen-Deformation-lab
-Assignement for B-module from AES master Earth Observations
+Assignment for B-module from AES master Earth Observations Using GNSS and Insar data